The Personal History of David Copperfield

-The Personal History of David Copperfield is a 2019 comedy-drama film written and directed by Armando Iannucci, based on the 1850 novel David Copperfield by Charles Dickens.
+The Personal History of David Copperfield is a 2019 historical comedy-drama film written and directed by Armando Iannucci, based on the 1850 novel David Copperfield by Charles Dickens.
 It stars Dev Patel as the title character, along with Aneurin Barnard, Peter Capaldi, Morfydd Clark, Daisy May Cooper, Rosalind Eleazar, Hugh Laurie, Tilda Swinton, Ben Whishaw and Paul Whitehouse.

-The world premiere was at the Toronto International Film Festival on September 5, 2019 and was theatrically released in the United Kingdom on January 24, 2020 by Lionsgate and in the United States on August 28, 2020 by Searchlight Pictures.
+The world premiere was at the Toronto International Film Festival on 5 September 2019 and was theatrically released in the United Kingdom on 24 January 2020 by Lionsgate and in the United States on 28 August 2020 by Searchlight Pictures.

 Plot

 David Copperfield is born to his widowed mother, Clara, and begins saving noteworthy quotes from his life on scraps of paper.
-As a child, he visits his nanny Peggotty's family in their upturned boathouse in Yarmouth and returns to find Clara has married the strict Mr. Murdstone.
-Bullied by his new step-aunt and beaten by his stepfather, David is sent to work in Murdstone's bottling factory in London, where he lodges with the Micawber family, who are always cheerful but pursued by their creditors.
+As a child, he visits his nanny Peggotty's family in their upturned-boat house in Yarmouth.
+When David returns home, he discovers Clara has married Edward Murdstone, a strict and callous factory owner.
+After being beaten by Murdstone and bullied by Murdstone's sister Jane, David is sent to work in Murdstone's bottling factory in London, where he lodges with the Micawber family, who are always cheerful but frequently pursued by their creditors.

 As a young man, David still works at the factory, while the Micawbers are evicted by bailiffs and sent to debtors' prison.
 Informed of his mother's death only after her funeral, David wreaks havoc in the factory and departs for Dover to find his wealthy aunt Betsey Trotwood, his only living relative.
 Her lodger, the eccentric Mr. Dick, believes himself to be burdened with the late King Charles I’s thoughts and, like David, jots them down.
-David attaches these notes to a kite for Mr. Dick to fly, helping clear his mind, and meets Betsey's accountant Mr. Wickfield (who likes his wine) and his daughter Agnes.
+David attaches these notes to a kite for Mr. Dick to fly, which helps clear his mind.
+David meets Betsey's accountant, Mr. Wickfield, and Wickfield's daughter, Agnes.

-Admitted to a school for boys, David is befriended by classmate James Steerforth, who calls him Daisy and believes him to be a gentleman.
-Later, a butcher's lad mocks the two friends and David challenges him to a fight - David gets knocked out.
+Admitted to a school for boys, David is befriended by his classmate, James Steerforth, who calls him Daisy and believes him to be a gentleman.
+Later, a butcher's lad mocks the two friends and David challenges him to a fight — David gets knocked out.
 Agnes tends to his wounds but David disappoints her by saying he thinks of her as a sister.
 Mr. Micawber briefly joins the school as a teacher, but is exposed by Steerforth as a former convict and fired.
 Mr. Wickfield's clerk Uriah Heep, who has previously been mocked by the boys, tries to blackmail David with knowledge of his past.
 At a farewell party at school, David meets Steerforth's mother, ignores his future employer, and falls in love with a somewhat ditsy girl named Dora Spenlow.
 He is hired as a trainee lawyer with Dora's father's firm in London, where he lives the life of a "young gentleman" and courts Dora.